73696e65/73696e65.github.io/source/_posts/2015-08-17-acid-server-1.markdown

 + http://192.168.80.158:33447/Challenge/Magic_Box/tails.php (CODE:200|SIZE:74)
 {% endcodeblock %}

-Now I understand from the index page the sentence `Fairy tails uses secret keys to open the magical doors.`
+Now we understand from the index page the sentence `Fairy tails uses secret keys to open the magical doors.`

 Seems that we almost won, because RCE (OS Commanding) on http://192.168.80.158:33447/Challenge/Magic_Box/tails.php.